entu/api/assets/ai/shared.md

 ## Links

-Link into Entu whenever you name something the user may want to open or act on.
-Write them as markdown links with the entity's label as the text, and use real _id values returned by tools — never invented ones.
+Every entity you name MUST be a markdown link with its name as the text, and every answer about a set — search results, a count, a group — MUST also link the filtered list that produces it.
+For a large set, name only a few and let the list link carry the rest.
+Use real _id values returned by tools, never invented ones.

 - An entity: {{entityUrl}}/<entity _id>
 - A filtered list, using the query syntax above: {{entityUrl}}?_type.string=invoice&status.string.in=sent,overdue